New York’s Short Term Disability Benefits

 Qualifying for Serious Health Condition under FMLA

-As defined by the Department of Labor, a serious health condition is any injury or health condition that requires in patient care or continuing treatment by a health care provider.
+As defined by the Department of Labor, a serious health condition is any injury or health condition that requires patient care or continuing treatment by a healthcare provider.
 Anytime that the employee has an overnight stay in a hospital, hospice, or residential health care facility.
 Admission to one of the facilities is an automatic trigger for a serious health care condition under FMLA.

-In addition, conditions that require continuing treatments are also considered serious health conditions.
-The employee must be incapacitated for at least 3 days due to the injury or illness and must have at least 2 in person visits to the health care provider.
+Conditions that require continuing treatments are also considered serious health conditions.
+The employee must be incapacitated for at least 3 days due to the injury or illness and must have at least 2 in-person visits to the healthcare provider.
 Some examples of this type of serious health condition include broken bones, surgeries, and pneumonia.

 Let SwipeClock Help